edatastyle/windows-security-firewall-defense/README.md

 * A private vulnerability-reporting system

 If no private reporting mechanism has been configured yet, the project maintainers should establish one before requesting detailed vulnerability reports.

-When reporting a vulnerability privately, provide enough information to reproduce and investigate the issue, while avoiding unnecessary disclosure of sensitive data.

----

-# Security Notice

-Security Firewall Defense interacts with Windows security and firewall functionality.

-Incorrect configuration can affect network connectivity or application access.

-Users should:

-* Understand changes before applying them.
-* Keep backups of important configuration.
-* Avoid blindly allowing applications.
-* Avoid blindly blocking IP addresses.
-* Keep Windows security features enabled.
-* Keep Microsoft Defender/security software updated.
-* Use trusted application releases.
-* Review unexpected security events.
-* Report suspected vulnerabilities through the appropriate private channel.

-The project does not guarantee that every malicious application, network connection, vulnerability, or security threat will be detected or blocked.

 ---